 Recognising the advantages that arbitration may offer in this context, several leading arbitral institutions have adapted their rules and procedures to better serve the needs of IP disputes:

-- Of particular note is the World Intellectual Property Organization (WIPO) Arbitration and Mediation Center, which focuses on technology and IP disputes.
-WIPO offers specialised procedural rules tailored to IP, including the WIPO Arbitration Rules and WIPO Expedited Arbitration Rules and other model arbitration clauses and submission agreements developed for FRAND disputes.
+- Of particular note is the Arbitration and Mediation Center of the World Intellectual Property Organization (WIPO), which focuses on technology and IP disputes.
+WIPO offers specialised procedural rules tailored to intellectual property, including the WIPO Arbitration Rules and the WIPO Expedited Arbitration Rules and other model arbitration clauses and submission agreements developed for FRAND disputes.
 WIPO-administered arbitration also provides specific rules governing preliminary relief, a critical consideration for many IP disputes.

 - Similarly, the American Arbitration Association (AAA), in collaboration with the US National Patent Advisory Council, which consists of patent litigators, in-house patent counsel and patent practitioners, has created a set of patent-specific arbitration rules, the Resolution of Patent Disputes Supplementary Rules, supplementing the AAA’s Commercial Arbitration Rules.